LCSLITX/gRPC-challenge/README.md

   The API implements the CRUD interfaces.

-- [X] The API must have a method that stream a live update of the current sum of the votes from a given Cryptocurrency
+- [X] The API must have a method that stream a live update of the current sum of the votes from a given Cryptocurrency.

   The API implements LiveCryptoVotes, which is responsible to stream every vote related to a specific coin.
+It is not available if running database on Docker because mongo.Watch(), or $changestream stage is only supported on replica sets.
+Available if running database on cloud.